the-anna-project/annad/doc/concept/connection.md

 specific character of a specific input sequence.
 You can think of the joined coordinates of an input sequence as a drawn information path in the connection space.
-Information paths in the surrounding area are evidence of some kind of similarity input wise.
+Information paths in the surrounding area are evidence of some kind of similarity.
 Over time the information paths are transformed when each dimension is pulling it's coordinates into their own direction.
 That way a balanced alignment is achieved that makes each information path unique and comparable against other information paths in the surrounding area.
 The same concept that applies to information paths also applies to behavior paths, but only on a different problem domain and in more complex structure.
 This is because information paths are represented by linear input sequences, and behavior paths are represented by CLG trees.
 Here behavior is mapped to an executable CLG tree, which coordinates are mapped onto the connection space.
 The relationship between an input sequence and a CLG tree that solved a problem for this input sequence creates the link between information and behavior.

 The following picture illustrates the connection space.
 For simplicity it only shows two dimensions, `x` and `y`.
 We see two different paths within the